 - Prefer to use steak?
 Stir all the sauce ingredients together then add ¼ cup of water.
 Place thinly sliced steak (I prefer ribeye) in a bag with the marinade ingredients, and marinate at least 3 hours or overnight.
 Sear in a hot skillet for 1-2 minutes per side.

 - This ground beef bulgogi is great with a side of rice, but we also love to top it with an over easy fried egg or a sous vide poached egg.
 The yolk coats everything in its silky sauce and really brings everything together.

 Korean Ground Beef Bowls

 You could also use this ground beef bulgogi as a base for Korean Bibimbap, which is a dish typically served with bulgogi, rice, and a variety of vegetables and sides.
-To make them, combine the bulgogi with rice, a poached or sous vide egg, and your favorite pickled or stir fried veggies.
+To make them, combine the bulgogi with rice, a poached or fried egg, and your favorite pickled or stir fried veggies.
 Here are a few great ones to try!

 Ground Beef Bulgogi